 As one continues to abuse drugs, these substances have shown the potential to cause extreme effects on one’s instincts and mood.
-Over a long-term period, drug use can slow down one’s learning process, judgement ability, decision making and damaged memory.
-The addictive nature of these substances makes the user want to keep using, even though there are visible negative effects on one’s lives.
+Over a long-term period, drug use can slow down one’s learning process, judgment ability, decision-making, and damaged memory.
+The addictive nature of these substances makes the user want to keep using, even though there are visible negative effects on one’s life.

 Pregnancy and Drug Abuse